This course is included in the 2020 Ultimate Productivity Bundle, which features 73 items that are designed to help

-By the end of this course, you'll know all you need to in order to customize your digital teaching journal into more than just a one-time journaling experience.
+By the end of this course, you'll know all you need to in order to customize your digital journal into more than just a one-time journaling experience.

 -> No more scrambling to find that long-lost sticky note with your students' requested appointment times listed out.

 -> No more buying a new bullet journal after you run out of pages again and again (your wallet will thank you, even if your notebook collection starts feeling lonely).

-As the journal is a customizable PDF with over 30+ templates, you'll find that it can be used in even more ways than just keeping track of your teaching-related ideas, plans, and goals.
+As the journal is a customizable PDF with over 30+ templates, you'll find that it can be used in even more ways than just keeping track of your teaching and/or academia-related notes.

 *Want to see what the journal and 30+ templates look like before you buy?
 Check out the free preview video linked below ("A Look Inside Your Journal").*